cove86/Piggy-Bank/README.md

 static contains a logo and styles.css file

-templates contains allof the html used in the project, there is a base.html which is the template for all of the pages, jinja is used in some files to add logic to the pages themselves
+templates contains all of the html used in the project, split into auth and bank folders, there is a base.html which is the template for all of the pages in the root of the templates folder.

+jinja is used to add logic in all of the html pages, in balance.htmlo it is used to add in each value from the database for each value and then to add the total amount at the end, in index.html it is used to only display certain links if the user is logged in and in transactions.html it is used to pull and display the transaction history from the database.